What frequency of information are you planning on?

 What terms are used to talk about people who have been exposed to the virus and those who may become ill?

-- Close contact: within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period* starting from 2 days before symptom onset in the infected person, (or, for asymptomatic persons, 2 days prior to test specimen collection)
+- Close contact: within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period* starting from 2 days before symptom onset in the infected person, (or, for asymptomatic persons, 2 days prior to test specimen collection).
+For students in a classroom setting, we use a 3′ rule for determining close contacts per guidance from the state.

 - Quarantine: A close contact to a confirmed positive case needs to quarantine at home for 14 days.
 Contact does not leave the house except for medical care.
 Quarantine separates and restricts the movement of people who were exposed to a contagious disease to prevent them from exposing non-infected persons if they become sick.
 (CDC: https://www.cdc.gov/quarantine/)